 WSU offers both research and teaching assistantships.
 Half-time research and teaching assistants may register for up to 14 hours of graded classes.
 Research assistants are assigned to work on one of the School’s current research projects, and teaching assistants help in one or more of the classes taught by the School.

-At this time, the one-half time assistantship (with a 20-hour per week work obligation) pays an estimated monthly stipend of $1,640.50 for students pursuing a Ph.D. degree.
+At this point, common assistantships (with a 20-hour per week work obligation) pay an estimated monthly stipend of $1,949.
 The stipend is provided for the nine-month academic year.
-Health insurance and most tuition costs are provided to you in addition to the stipend, resulting in a total award value of up to $41,108 depending on residency status.
-The remaining portion of tuition and incidental fees that graduate students currently pay is estimated at $2,000 per academic year.
-In addition, students in good academic standing and making normal progress typically receive one summer month of pay for teaching and/or research assistance.
-Therefore, Ph.D. students with a 9-month assistantship plus one- month of summer pay receive a total stipend estimated at $16,405 per year.
-Please note that these stipends and fees are adjusted from time to time and may have changed somewhat when you enroll.
+Health insurance and most tuition costs are provided to you in addition to the stipend, resulting in a total award value of up to $46,396 depending on residency status.
+Also, students in good academic standing typically receive one additional month of pay for teaching and/or research assistance during the summer.
+Therefore, Ph.D. students with a 9-month assistantship plus one-month of summer pay receive a total stipend estimated at $19,490 per year.
+Please note that we plan to increase monthly stipends starting every year, conditional on funding availability.

 Application for Financial Assistance

 Prospective students may apply to the School for financial assistance at any time, but it is advised that applications be made as early as possible.
 In general, a complete application file (including GRE scores) should be submitted to the Graduate School no later than January 10.
 To apply for an assistantship, check the appropriate box on the application form.

 A number of opportunities are available to graduate students to support graduate study.
 These include scholarships, special grants through the Graduate School, research and teaching work paid on an hourly basis, and summer jobs related to specific projects.